 Lecturer: Professor J.G.
-Daugman

-In lieu of supervisions, exercises will be set and reviewed in two Examples Classes.
+Daugman No. of lectures: 16 In lieu of supervisions, exercises will be set and reviewed in three Examples Classes.

 This course introduces the principles and applications of information theory: how information is measured in terms of probability and various entropies, how these are used to calculate the capacity of communication channels, with or without noise, and to measure how much random variables reveal about each other.
 Coding schemes including error correcting codes are studied along with data compression, spectral analysis, transforms, and wavelet coding.
 Applications of information theory are reviewed, from astrophysics to pattern recognition.